Help raise essential charity income so we can achieve equality for disabled people.

 Why we need you

-We need your help in our shop’s book and media department so that together we can raise essential funds for our work.
+We need your help in our shop’s shoe and handbag department so that together we can raise essential funds for our work.
 You’ll be responsible for taking care of a specific part of our shop.
-You’ll sort through newly donated books and media to find the gems.
-You’ll also be putting newly donated books and media out on display, creating fun displays, keeping an eye on what’s been selling well, making sure enough items are for sale, and answering customer questions.
+You’ll sort through newly shoes and handbags to find the gems, using knowledge of brands to help the shop team decide what prices to put on the items.
+You’ll also be putting newly donated shoes and handbags out on display, creating fun displays, keeping an eye on what’s been selling well, making sure enough items are for sale, and answering customer questions.
 Everything you do will be helping us to sell more in our shop and we’ll use the money raised to help us achieve everyday equality for disabled people.